 - a.
-For a source that is subject to Rule 217 on the date the rule becomes effective, a responsible official shall submit a standard District application within 12 months after the date the rule becomes effective. - b.
-For a source that becomes subject to Rule 217 after the date the rule

-- becomes effective, a responsible official shall submit a standard District application within 12 months of the source commencing operation. - c.
-For a source with an acid rain unit subject to Phase II of the Acid Deposition Control Program of Title IV of the CAA, initial Phase II acid rain permits shall be submitted to the District by January 1, 1996 for sulfur dioxide and for coal-fired units by January 1, 1998 for oxides of nitrogen. - d.
-Sources which become subject to Rule 217 after the effectiveness date for reasons other than commencing operations must apply within 12 months of becoming subject.
+For a source that is subject to Rule 500 on the date the rule becomes effective, a responsible official shall submit a standard District application within 10 months after the date the rule becomes effective. - b.
+For a source that becomes subject to Rule 500 after the date the rule becomes effective, a responsible official shall submit a standard District application within 6 months of the source commencing operation or of otherwise becoming subject to Rule 500. - c.
+For a source with an acid rain unit subject to Phase II of the Acid Deposition Control Program of Title IV of the CAA, initial Phase II acid rain permits shall be submitted to the District by January 1, 1996 for sulfur dioxide and for coal-fired units by January 1, 1998 for oxides of nitrogen. - 2.
+Permit Renewal For renewal of a permit, a responsible official shall submit a standard District application no earlier than 18 months and no later than 6 months before the expiration date of the current permit to operate.
+Permits to operate for all emissions units at a stationary source shall undergo simultaneous renewal. - 3.
+Significant Permit Modification After obtaining any required preconstruction permits, a responsible official shall submit a standard District application for each emissions unit affected by a proposed permit revision that qualifies as a significant permit modification.

-2. PERMIT RENEWAL

-For renewal of a permit, a responsible official shall submit a standard District application no earlier than 18 months and no later than 6 months before the expiration date of the current permit to operate.
-Permits to operate for all emissions units at a stationary source shall undergo simultaneous renewal.

-3. SIGNIFICANT PERMIT MODIFICATION

-After obtaining any required preconstruction permits, a responsible official shall submit a standard District application for each emissions unit affected by a proposed permit revision that qualifies as a significant permit modification.
 Upon request by the APCO, the responsible official shall submit copies of the latest preconstruction permit for each affected emissions unit.
-The emissions unit(s) shall not commence operation until the APCO takes final action to approve the permit revision.

-4. MINOR PERMIT MODIFICATION

-After obtaining any required preconstruction permits, a responsible official shall submit a standard District application for each emissions unit affected by the proposed permit revision that qualifies as a minor permit modification.
+The emissions unit(s) shall not commence operation until the APCO takes final action to approve the permit revision. - 4.
+Minor Permit Modification After obtaining any required preconstruction permits, a responsible official shall submit a standard District application for each emissions unit affected by the proposed permit revision that qualifies as a minor permit modification.
 The emissions unit(s) affected by the proposed permit modification shall not commence operation until the APCO takes final action to approve the permit revision.
-In the application, the responsible official shall include the following:

-- a.
-A description of the proposed permit revision, any change in emissions, and additional applicable federal requirements that will apply; - b.
+In the application, the responsible official shall include the following: - a.
+A description of the proposed permit revision, any change in emissions, and additional applicable federal requirements that will apply;

+- b.
 Proposed permit terms and conditions; and - c.
-A certification by a responsible official that the permit revision meets criteria for use of minor permit modification procedures and a request that such procedures be used.
+A certification by a responsible official that the permit revision meets criteria for use of minor permit modification procedures and a request that such procedures be used. - 5.
+Acid Rain Unit Permit Modification A permit modification of the acid rain portion of the operating permit shall be governed by regulations promulgated pursuant to Title IV of the CAA.